SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Semantic/when_switch.rst

       is(3) { ... }
       default { ... } //This will be ok
   }

+Note, this check is done on the logical values, not on the physical values.
+For instance, if you have a SpinalEnum(A,B,C) encoded in a on-hot manner, SpinalHDL will only care about the A,B,C values ("001" "010" "100").
+Pyhsical values as "000" "011" "101" "110" "111" will not be taken in account.

 By default, SpinalHDL will generate an "DUPLICATED ELEMENTS IN SWITCH IS(...)
 STATEMENT" error if a given ``is`` statements provides multiple time the same value.
 For instance ``is(42,42) { .. }``